-Enabling DKIM checking for incoming email
+Enabling DKIM checking

-FortiMail can perform DKIM checking for the incoming mail by querying the DNS server that hosts the DNS record for the sender's domain name to retrieve its public key to decrypt and verify the DKIM signature.
+FortiMail can perform DKIM checking for the incoming mail by query the DNS server that hosts the DNS record for the sender's domain name to retrieve its public key to decrypt and verify the DKIM signature.

-To enable DKIM checking:
+To enable DKIM checking and signing:

 - 1. Go to Profile > Session > Session and click New, or edit an existing profile. - 2.
-Under Sender Validation, enable the DKIM checking option.
-DKIM signing options are also available.
+Under Sender Validation, enable the various DKIM checking and signing options available.